lamb0711/PuzzleSolver/README.md

 # PuzzleSolver
-solved sudoku, kakurasu, 3 in a raw
+Solve sudoku, kakurasu, 3 in a raw puzzles.

 ### Manaul
 This PuzzleSolver use the apache cli library.